Baldwin: A Love Story: Overview

-Development

 Publication history

 The book was published in the United States by Farrar, Straus and Giroux on August 19, 2025.

 Reception

-According to review aggregator Book Marks, Baldwin: A Love Story received overwhelmingly positive reception upon release.
 Charles Blow, writing in The New York Times, praised the book's comprehension and Boggs' willingness to explore Baldwin's queer identity.
 The Los Angeles Times described the book as being "lively and vigorously researched," while The Boston Globe wrote that "Boggs comes about as close as anyone has to wrapping his arms around Baldwin."
 In a review written for The New Yorker, Louis Menand praised the book for being multi-faceted and acknowledging Baldwin's politics in their entirety.

 The Nation noted the "difficult task" of reconciling Baldwin's private and public lives and praised Boggs for tracing "the centrality of love" through Baldwin's work.
 Commonweal, meanwhile, criticized that framing and Boggs' perceived tendency to explain away "questionable" behavior from Baldwin.
 The Washington Independent Review of Books described the biography as "superb" and Smithsonian called it "complete."

 Shelf Awareness described the book as having "immense scope and profound insight" in a positive review.
 Both Kirkus Reviews and Publishers Weekly published starred reviews, with the former praising the book's organization and the latter offering praise for Boggs' research and interview process.
 Booklist also published a starred review.

-Awards
+Awards and honors

-The book was a finalist for the 2025 Kirkus Prize.
+Baldwin: A Love Story was a New York Times Notable Book.
+In 2025, Time and The Atlantic named it one of the year's top ten books.